yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ```

 #### 5.2.2 Creating a checkout Session:
- in the OrderService in Checkout method we write this :
+In the OrderService in Checkout method we write this :
 ```java

 @RequiredArgsConstructor // (this for don't create beans for webSitUrl') well create just for fields has final constraint